Four Seasons: Variations in American Vitalist Film Comedy

 But Johanna did have a vision of what she wanted in a husband.
 She enforced it on her grandmother who enforced it upon his grandfather, who enforced it on Juttner, who, with the help of Kathie and Heidelberg, enforces it upon the Prince.
 (Note the similarity to the script joke of who will tell on whom to whom resulting in what string of retellings within the German bureaucracy.)
 Karl is true to the vision enforced upon him, but it is finally still the vision to make him the faithful servant-king he has chosen long ago to become.

-Given the pervasive theme of Re-creation in the film, it is hardly surprising that we found consistent Langerian Potential momentary humor in the film.
+Given the pervasive theme of Re-creation in the film, it is hardly surprising that we find consistent Langerian Potential momentary humor in the film.
 Karl is, after all, a student, studying to become a prince.
-To be an extraordinary king, that means, it turns out, diligently studying to become a man.
-Not only is Karl here in debt to his future bride: Professor Juttner is as well, for there is no teaching satisfaction like one’s students’ educated success, especially the success of an arduous education.
+It turns out that to be an extraordinary king means diligently studying to become a man.
+Not only Karl is here in debt to his future bride: Professor Juttner is as well, for there is no teaching satisfaction like one’s students’ educated success, especially the success of an arduous education.

 Aus jecundam juventutem, aus molestam senectutem

 (After the joys of youth and the molestations of old age)